-Antiretroviral (ARV) regimens currently recommended for initial therapy of HIV-infected patients have a high likelihood of achieving and maintaining plasma HIV RNA levels below the lower limits of detection (LLOD) of currently used assays (see What to Start).
-Patients on antiretroviral therapy (ART) who do not achieve this treatment goal or who experience virologic rebound often develop resistance mutations to one or more components of their regimen.
-Based on surveillance data for HIV patients in care in selected cities in the United States in 2009, an estimated 89% of the patients were receiving ART, of whom 72% had viral loads <200 copies/mL.1 Many patients with detectable viral loads are non-adherent to treatment.
+Antiretroviral (ARV) regimens that are currently recommended for initial therapy in patients with HIV have a high likelihood of achieving and maintaining plasma HIV RNA levels that are below the lower limits of detection (LLOD) of currently used assays (see What to Start).
+Patients on antiretroviral therapy (ART) who do not achieve this treatment goal or who experience virologic rebound can develop resistance mutations to one or more components of their regimen.
+Adherence to ART regimens can be challenging for some patients, and poor adherence can result in detectable viral loads.
 Depending on their treatment histories, some of these patients may have minimal or no drug resistance; others may have extensive resistance.
 Managing patients with extensive resistance is complex and usually requires consultation with an HIV expert.
-This section of the guidelines defines virologic failure in patients on ART and discusses strategies to manage these individuals.
+This section of the guidelines defines virologic failure in patients on ART and discusses strategies to manage ART in these individuals.

 Virologic Response Definitions

-Incomplete virologic response: Two consecutive plasma HIV RNA levels ≥200 copies/mL after 24 weeks on an ARV regimen in a patient who has not yet had documented virologic suppression on this regimen.
-A patient’s baseline HIV RNA level may affect the time course of response, and some regimens will take longer than others to suppress HIV RNA levels.
+Incomplete Virologic Response: Two consecutive plasma HIV RNA levels ≥200 copies/mL after 24 weeks on an ARV regimen in a patient who has not yet had documented virologic suppression on this regimen.
+A patient’s baseline HIV RNA level may affect the time course of response, and some regimens may take longer than others to suppress HIV RNA levels.

-Virologic rebound: Confirmed HIV RNA ≥200 copies/mL after virologic suppression
+Virologic Rebound: Confirmed HIV RNA level ≥200 copies/mL after virologic suppression.

-Viremia “blips”—defined by viral suppression followed by an isolated detectable HIV RNA level and subsequent return to undetectable levels—are not usually associated with subsequent virologic failure.3 In contrast, there is controversy regarding the clinical implications of persistent HIV RNA levels between the LLOD and <200 copies/mL in patients on ART.
-Furthermore, viremia at this threshold is detected with some frequency by commonly used real-time polymerase chain reaction (PCR) assays, which are more sensitive than PCR-based viral load platforms used in the past.4-6 Findings from a large retrospective analysis showed that, as a threshold for virologic failure, HIV RNA levels of <200 copies/mL and <50 copies/mL had the same predictive value for subsequent rebound to >200 copies/mL.7 Two other retrospective studies also support the supposition that virologic rebound is more likely to occur in patients with viral loads >200 copies/mL than in those with low-level viremia between 50 to 199 copies/mL.8,9 However, other studies have suggested that viremia at this low level (<200 copies/mL) can be predictive of progressive viral rebound10,11 and can be associated with the evolution of drug resistance.12
+Virologic blips are not usually associated with subsequent virologic failure.2 In contrast, there is controversy regarding the clinical implications of persistently low HIV RNA levels that are between the LLOD and <200 copies/mL in patients on ART.
+Viremia at this threshold is detected with some frequency by commonly used real-time polymerase chain reaction (PCR) assays, which are more sensitive than the PCR-based viral load platforms used in the past.3-5 Findings from a large retrospective analysis showed that, as a threshold for virologic failure, HIV RNA levels of <200 copies/mL and <50 copies/mL had the same predictive value for subsequent rebound as HIV RNA levels of >200 copies/mL.6 Two other retrospective studies also support the supposition that virologic rebound is more likely to occur in patients with viral loads >200 copies/mL than in those with low-level viremia between 50 and 199 copies/mL.7,8 However, other studies have suggested that detectable viremia at this low level (<200 copies/mL) can be predictive of progressive viral rebound9,10 and can be associated with the evolution of drug resistance.11

-Persistent HIV RNA levels ≥200 copies/mL are often associated with evidence of viral evolution and accumulation of drug-resistance mutations.13 This association is particularly common when HIV RNA levels are >500 copies/mL.14 Therefore, persistent plasma HIV RNA levels ≥200 copies/mL should be considered virologic failure.
+Persistent HIV RNA levels ≥200 copies/mL are often associated with evidence of viral evolution and accumulation of drug-resistance mutations.12 This association is particularly common when HIV RNA levels are >500 copies/mL.13 Therefore, persistent plasma HIV RNA levels ≥200 copies/mL are considered virologic failure.

 Causes of Virologic Failure

 Virologic failure can occur for many reasons.
-Data from patient cohorts in the earlier era of combination ART suggested that suboptimal adherence and drug intolerance/toxicity accounted for 28% to 40% of virologic failure and regimen discontinuations.15,16 Presence of pre-existing (transmitted) drug resistance may also be the cause of virologic failure.17 Virologic failure may be associated with both patient- and regimen-related factors, as listed below:
+Data from patient cohorts in the earlier era of combination ART suggested that suboptimal adherence and drug intolerance/toxicity are key contributors to virologic failure and regimen discontinuations.14,15 The presence of pre-existing (transmitted) drug resistance may also lead to virologic failure.16 Virologic failure may be associated with various patient/adherence-, HIV-, and regimen-related factors, as listed below.

-- Comorbidities that may affect adherence (e.g., active substance abuse, psychiatric disease, neurocognitive deficits)
+- Comorbidities that may affect adherence (e.g., active substance abuse, mental health disorders, neurocognitive impairment)

 - Prior treatment failure

-- Suboptimal pharmacokinetics (variable absorption, metabolism, or possibly penetration into reservoirs)
+- Suboptimal pharmacokinetics (PKs) (e.g., variable absorption, metabolism, or possible penetration into reservoirs)

 - Suboptimal virologic potency